-- 4.1 This chapter provides guidance regarding the circumstances in which development may be appropriate within the Coastal Change Management Area (CCMA) across the relevant local authorities33.
+- 4.1 This chapter provides guidance regarding the circumstances in which development may be appropriate within the Coastal Change Management Area (CCMA) across the relevant local authorities.
 All coastal development proposals should take account of the timeframe of erosion risk across the CCMA.
-The primary purpose of the CCMA is to identify land that is likely to be vulnerable to coastal change now and in the future across a 100 year timeframe.
-Incorporating the CCMA into Local Plans supports this purpose with the objective of avoiding inappropriate development and guiding appropriate development within the CCMA. - 4.2 The collective Shoreline Management Plans (SMPs) for the coast covered by this SPD provide large-scale assessment of the risks associated with coastal erosion and flooding.
-The SMPs set out the coastal management policy for the short (up to 20 years), medium (20-50 years) and long (50-100 years) term erosion risk areas.
+The primary purpose of the CCMA is to identify land that is likely to be vulnerable to coastal change now and in the future (across a 100 year timeframe).
+Incorporating the CCMA into Local Plans supports this purpose with the objective of avoiding inappropriate and guiding appropriate development within the CCMA. - 4.2 The collective Shoreline Management Plans (SMPs) for the coast covered by this SPD provide largescale assessment of the risks associated with coastal erosion and flooding.
+The SMPs set out the coastal management policy for the short (up to 2025), medium (up to 2055) and long (up to 2105) term erosion risk areas.
 This policy framework addresses risks to people and the built and natural environment with the intention of informing policy and planning decisions in a sustainable manner.
-As such, the emerging and adopted Local Plans of the Local Authorities have used the relevant SMPs as the evidence base to form the CCMA.
-While the SMP evidence supporting the erosion risk areas, and therefore the CCMA, is robust, it is also important to note the following: - The rate of coastal erosion (cliff recession rate) will rarely be steady or predictable.
-The SMP erosion risk areas show the indicative overall extent of erosion for each epoch, but for example, it would be wrong to infer that halfway through a particular epoch the erosion will extend to half of the risk area. - In order to effectively manage the inherent unpredictability of coastal change, the following buffer areas (risk zones) have been added to the evidenced erosion risk areas.
-Within these risk zones a Coastal Erosion Vulnerability Assessment will often be required to support a relevant planning application (as set out in Table 2) and demonstrate that the development will not result in an increased risk to life or property. - o East Suffolk Council and Great Yarmouth Borough Council apply a 30 metre risk zone landward of areas identified as a CCMA or Hold The Line (HTL) areas in order to ensure that developments take account of the coastal erosion risk in the general vicinity.
-Within HTL areas the 30 metre risk zone should be measured from the landward edge of the risk management structure. - o North Norfolk District Council do not apply buffer areas to the CCMA within their adopted Core Strategy.
-However, their emerging Local Plan applies a 30 metre risk zone landward of HTL areas, which should be measured from the landward edge of the risk management structure.
+As such, the emerging and adopted Local Plans of the Local Authorities have used the relevant SMPs as the evidence base to form the CCMA within their Local Plans and mapped these areas on their respective Policies Maps.
+For information, North Norfolk District Council's existing Core Strategy Policies Map refers to a Coastal Erosion Constraint Area, which is also informed by the relevant SMPs. - 4.3 The three erosion risk areas that make up the CCMA, the geographical extent of each risk area and the description of the nature of the risk in each area are detailed in each SMP.
+This information will provide a valuable insight for those seeking to understand the development options for a given area of land. - 4.4 While the SMP evidence supporting the erosion risk areas, and therefore the CCMA, is robust, it is also important to note the following: - The rate of coastal erosion (cliff recession rate) will rarely be steady or predictable.
+The SMP erosion risk areas show the likely overall extent of erosion for each epoch, but for example, it would be wrong to infer that halfway through a particular epoch the erosion will extend to half of the risk area.